 Specific tools for industrial mechanics

-- Measuring tools: A mechanic’s square to check the flatness of a surface and trace right angles, a thickness gauge to measure the spacing between two mechanical parts and a ruler to accurately measure before and after working the part
+- Measuring tools: the mechanic’s square to check the flatness of a surface and trace right angles, the thickness gauge to measure the spacing between two mechanical parts and the ruler to accurately measure before and after working the part

-- Striking tools: A chisel for shaping steel and sheet metal with the help of a mallet, a chisel to shear, cut or mark steel and sheet metal, a pin punch to extract a cotter pin from a through-hole in combination with a hammer or mallet, a mallet to hit a chisel or burin without causing a disruptive shock, a mechanic’s hammer for small re-hammering jobs
+- Striking tools: a chisel for shaping steel and sheet metal with the help of a mallet, a chisel to shear, cut or mark steel and sheet metal, a pin punch to extract a cotter pin from a through-hole in combination with a hammer or mallet, a mallet to hit a chisel or burin without causing a disruptive shock surge, a mechanic’s hammer for small retyping jobs

 Other tools can be used, such as a magnetic finger, a shim, a vice, a screw extractor and many more.
 The list is long!